Skilled Charleston, West Virginia Personal Injury Lawyers

 In many auto accidents, drivers walk away without being aware of what they are owed, how they need to be compensated, or their legal rights.
 Sadly, insurance companies use this lack of knowledge to downplay claims, convince claimants to accept less than they deserve, or limit payments.

 In such scenarios, where the thought of negotiating with your insurer or that of the other motorist is daunting, a seasoned personal injury attorney can guide you through the complex process of negotiating a claim and securing a settlement.
-An attorney with a proven track record at trial can negotiate from a greater position of strength knowing that the case can be litigated if the other side is not willing to be reasonable.
+A personal injury attorney with a proven track record at trial can negotiate from a greater position of strength knowing that the case can be litigated if the other side is not willing to be reasonable.

 According to studies, people who hire a personal injury lawyer are more likely to collect a larger compensatory settlement than those who attempt to negotiate directly with insurers.
 Make sure to keep the following steps in mind in order to give yourself the best chance at success.

 1. Maintain Accurate Records About The Car Wreck